sharetribe/flex-docs/src/docs/operator-guides-pages/how-to-create-an-faq-page/index.md

 Now that we’ve created the page and made sure it works as supposed, all that’s left is to move it to the live environment.
-This can be done by clicking the blue button “Copy to live…” on the left side bar.
+This can be done by clicking the blue button “Copy to Live…” on the left side bar.

-When you click on the button, you’ll get a pop-up asking you to confirm that you wish to move all the changes to live.
-You don’t need to move all of the changes at the same time, though: if you have made multiple changes to different pages, you can pick and choose which ones you want to move to live.
+When you click on the button, you’ll get a pop-up asking you to confirm that you wish to move all the changes to Live.
+You don’t need to move all of the changes at the same time, though: if you have made multiple changes to different pages, you can pick and choose which ones you want to move to Live.

 A word of warning here, as well: if you've made changes directly to your live environment, those changes will be overwritten and this action